schappim/mBot-Gitbook/demonstration-of-mblockly.md

 1. run forward at some speed and for a specific amount of seconds
 2. rotate to some direction at some speed and for a specific amount of seconds
-3. run forward ad some speed without specifying the time to keep doing this
+3. run forward at some speed without specifying the time to keep doing this
 4. turn to some directions at a specific speed
 5. stop moving
 6. set a servo motor, located at some port and slot, to a specific degree